solesen1992/Movie-website/README.md

 It was my first time fetching and working with data from an external API that I didn’t create myself, which was a great learning experience.
 My main focus was on figuring out how to connect to The Movie Database API, read the JSON data, and show the right information in the application.

-## 🚀 How to open the file
+## 🚀 How to open the file in Visual Studio
+✅ Copy the HTTPS Link
+- Click the green "Code" button and copy the link under the HTTPS section (it looks like https://github.com/solesen1992/Movie-website.git).

+✅ Open Visual Studio

+✅ Clone the Repository
+- Click "Clone a repository" on the start screen.
+- Paste the copied HTTPS link into the URL field.
+- Choose a local path where you want the project to be saved.
+- Click "Clone".

+✅ Run the Project
-- Open the project in Visual Studio and run it in https mode.
+- Once the project is opened in Visual Studio, click the green "Start" button and run it in https (it looks like a play icon) to run the application.

-- This will start the website locally in your browser.

 # 🖼️ Screenshot of website frontpage
 <img width="700" alt="Image" src="https://github.com/user-attachments/assets/8fe54c85-2cc3-4333-af52-04c8ad684ffc" />